webgme/webgme/config/README.md

  - The algorithm used for encryption (should not be edited w/o changing keys appropriately).
 - `config.authentication.jwt.tokenGenerator = 'node_modules/webgme-engine/src/server/middleware/auth/localtokengenerator.js'`
  - Replaceable module for generating tokens in case webgme should not generated new tokens by itself.
+- `config.authentication.admin = null`
+ - If specified, will create an admin account at the given username at server startup.
+By default a random password will be generated and logged in the terminal - to specify a password add a `:`, e.g. `'admin:password'`.
+(Once the admin exists the password will not be updated at startup.)
+- `config.authentication.publicOrganizations = []`
+ - Array of organizations to be created at server startup.
+New users will be added as members to these organizations.
+(Note that the guest account will not be added to the organizations.)

 ##### bin